Do You Need Both? How Are They Different?

 It is possible for the lender to do what's called a "soft credit check."
-Soft inquires do not impact your credit score.
-A hard credit check, however, does impact your rating, so you'll want to be mindful of how many hard credit checks are being performed when you're shopping for a mortgage.
+These minimal inquiries do not impact your credit score.
+A hard credit check, however, does impact your score, so you'll want to be mindful of how many hard credit checks are being performed when you're shopping for a mortgage.

-Tip: Do all of your hard credit checks within a short amount of time of each other so that you can make use of "rate shopping," which can count all inquiries as one.
+Do all of your hard credit checks within a short amount of time of each other so that you can make use of rate shopping, which can count all inquiries as one.

 Tip: to speed up the process, make sure you have all financial documents organized and ready to be reviewed before you start looking for a lender.

 Ready to get your buying process started?
-LendGo connects you with top lenders so you can easily compare all of your different options.
-Start comparison shopping today!
+Lendgo connects you with top lenders so you can easily compare all of your different options.
+Start rate shopping now!Get Free Quotes